 Make sure you follow good money management

-This goes for any type of trading, but since you are making so many trades within a day it is especially important that you are sticking to good money management practices.
+This goes for any type of trading, but since you are making so many trades within a day it is especially important that you are sticking to risk management practices.

 Major news reports can throw you off